dhananjaypai08/tach/README.md

 - [Inline 'ignore' comments](https://docs.gauge.sh/usage/tach-ignore)
 - [Pre-commit hooks](https://docs.gauge.sh/usage/commands#tach-install)

 More info in the [docs](https://docs.gauge.sh/).
-Tach logs anonymized usage statistics which can be [opted out](https://docs.gauge.sh/usage/faq/) of.
 If you have any feedback, we'd love to talk!

 If you have any questions or run into any issues, let us know by submitting a [Github Issue](https://github.com/gauge-sh/tach/issues)!